MartinWeise/oe1wfm/docs/index.md

 ---

-# OE1WFM

 Martin is a licensed CEPT amateur radio operator based in Vienna, Austria.
 This website is a personal (re-)collection of my activities on 2m/70cm both analogue and digital modes.

 ## Hardware Overview

-My station consists of a used, commercial Hytera PD-875g device (DMR) with 2m/70cm band capabilities.
+My station consists of a used, commercial Hytera PD-875g device (DMR) with 70cm band capabilities.

 ## Software Overview

-I use the Hytera CPS and a modified code plug I found on the Internet (years ago) for programming the Hytera PD-875g.
+I use the stadnard Hytera CPS and a custom code plug for programming the Hytera PD-875g, see my short intro and download the code plug for firmware version A9.00.04.805.iM in the [Software](/software) section.

 ## Operation